Physics-informed neural networks for modeling rate- and temperature-dependent plasticity: Construction of the Physics-informed Loss Function

-Next, we briefly discuss the two main difficulties that hinder the training of DNNs for elastic-viscoplastic modeling applications.

-\begin{enumerate} \item The power law dependence of the equivalent plastic strain rate $\dot\epsilon^p$ (Eq.~\eqref{eq:power_law}) leads to large values of $L^2$ norm of $\mathcal{L}_{psr}$ loss $(\ge O(10^{18}))$ which causes unstable imbalance in the magnitude of the back-propagated gradients during the training when using common loss criterions such as Mean-Squared-Error $(\mathrm{MSE})$.
-Therefore, in this work, we use a novel Modified Mean Squared Error (MMSE) loss criterion to reduce the numerical stiffness associated with equation \eqref{eq:power_law} and allow stable gradients to be used during the training
+Next, we briefly discuss the two main difficulties that hinder the training of DNNs for elastic-viscoplastic modeling applications.\\ \textbf{(I)} The power law dependence of the equivalent plastic strain rate $\dot\epsilon^p$ leads to large values of $L^2$ norm of $\mathcal{L}_{psr}$ loss $(\ge O(10^{18}))$ which causes unstable imbalance in the magnitude of the back-propagated gradients during the training when using common loss criterions such as Mean-Squared-Error $(\mathrm{MSE})$.
+Therefore, in this work, we use a novel Modified Mean Squared Error (MMSE) loss criterion to reduce the numerical stiffness associated with equation \eqref{eq:eqp_evol} and allow stable gradients to be used during the training

-In the above, $A$ denotes the residual value.
-The loss criterion is equivalent to the Mean Squared Error (MSE) criterion when the discrepancy between the residual values are small.